theo-serralta/sleep-states/README.md

 # Child Mind Institute - Detect Sleep States - Kaggle Competition

-Sleep is crucial in regulating mood, emotions, and behavior in individuals of all ages, particularly children.
-By accurately detecting periods of sleep and wakefulness from wrist-worn accelerometer data, researchers can better understand sleep patterns and disturbances in children.
-The successful predictions would have significant implications for children and youth, especially those with mood and behavior difficulties.
+Sleep is vital in regulating mood, emotions, and behavior across all age groups, especially in children.
+Accurately detecting sleep and wakefulness using wrist-worn accelerometer data enables researchers to better understand sleep patterns and disturbances in children.
+These predictions could have significant implications, particularly for children and youth experiencing mood and behavioral difficulties.